 The semester will begin in mid-late August.
 You will receive further communication concerning start dates, as well as tips for successful study after matriculation.
-As a participant in the FYOP, you will be automatically registered for the courses listed above.
+As a participant in the FYOP, you will be automatically registered for your courses.

-If you have credits from courses that you feel may exempt you from any of the courses listed above, you should contact the Academic Records office at (312) 329-4400 or firstname.lastname@example.org and request a preliminary transfer credit evaluation for the Chicago undergraduate major you would like to pursue.
+If you have credits from these courses, you should contact the Academic Records office at (312) 329-4400 or email@example.com and request a preliminary transfer credit evaluation for the Chicago undergraduate major you would like to pursue.
 Once credit has been accepted by Academic Records, we will register you in other courses to maintain a full schedule.

-Upon matriculation you will be assigned a mentor to encourage you, discuss your ministry experiences and courses, and advocate for you during the admissions process.
-Mentors have been carefully selected and are admissions staff, professors, and upper-class students at Moody Bible Institute.
+Upon matriculation you will be assigned a mentor to encourage you, discuss your ministry experiences and courses.
+Mentors have been carefully selected and include Moody staff, professors, and Alumni.

-Through the internship, students will formulate and meet field experience, spiritual, character, and ministry formation goals with an experienced supervisor.
+Through the Intentional Ministry Engagement, students will formulate and meet field experience, spiritual, character, and ministry formation goals with an experienced supervisor.
 Ministry experience can include, but not necessarily be limited to, interning at your local church, working with a local parachurch group or taking a missions trip.

 Ministry experience should average out to a minimum of 10 hours per week.
-The internship is required for one semester (preferably in the fall semester).
+This is required for one semester (preferably in the fall semester).
 More details will be available after matriculation.